KaufmannDigital/CleverReach/README.md

 Known Bugs
 ----------
 Known Bugs are submitted as issue.
-Please have a look to it, before you supply a Bug you found.
+Please have a look at it, before you supply a bug you found.
-You did a Bugfix?
+You did a bugfix?
 Great!
 Please submit it as PR to share it with other users.

 Planned Features
 ----------------